There is no doubt that Italian people know how to enjoy life and proof of that is the great way they love to socialize through food and drink.

 The aperitivo is a great tradition for Milanese people, especially as an after-work event, because it gives them the chance to socialize, relax and nibble as dinner approaches.
 But the aperitivo is also a budget option when travelling to Milan, as some buffets can really be a good meal replacement.
 And this is a great deal, especially when talking about expensive cities as Milan, where an average dinner can cost you about 25€.

-Many places offering the “aperitivo italiano” in Milan are located near Navigli, Porta Ticinese and Porta Romana, and my friends shared some of their favourites with me, so in case you are planning to visit Milan during the next months, don’t miss these ones: Ciu’s (Via Spontini, 6), Fioraio Bianchi (Via Montebello) and Slice Cafe (via Ascanio Sforza 9).
+Many places offering the “aperitivo italiano” in Milan are located near Navigli, Porta Ticinese and Porta Romana, and my friends shared some of their favourites with me, so in case you are planning to visit Milan, don’t miss these ones:

-But the aperitivo italiano has become so popular that now you can find it, not only in Milan or all over Italy, but also all over the world.
-In fact, I’ve seen many Italian bars in Barcelona offering the aperitivo italiano, so I’ll probably give them a try soon.
-Although there’s no doubt it’s always better to find cheap apartments in Milan and try the real thing.
+But the aperitivo italiano has become so popular that now you can find it all over Italy, but also all over the world.
+In fact, I’ve seen many Italian bars in Barcelona offering the aperitivo italiano.
 I hope I’ll be doing this very soon too, especially now that I’ve discovered this delicious tradition!

 How about you?
 Have you ever had an apetivo?
-I have had apéro in Switzerland and France, but never Italy, I am looking forward to checking that out this autumn!
+I have had apéro in Switzerland, France, and Italy, I am looking forward to checking more!